ustb-owl/TinyMIPS/src/soc/README.md

 TinySoC is a simple system-on-chip based on TinyMIPS CPU.
 This design can be synthesised and implemented on development board with Xilinx 7 Series FPGA.

+TinySoC has already been tested on Loongson FPGA development board (with Xilinx XC7A200TFBG676-2).

 ## Requirement

 * Xilinx Vivado 2018.3.